-The seasonality has much more chances of sales and for that, you need to be ready.
+The seasonality has much more chances of sales, so you need to be ready.

 The most important thing here is the inventory.
-And if you have levels low it will ruin the good opportunities and slow down the sales.
+And if you have low levels, it will ruin the good opportunities and slow down sales.

-That’s why to use the time to get your inventory ready for those seasons beforehand.
+That’s why you use the time to prepare your inventory for those seasons beforehand.

 Step 7: Get Inventory Management Software

-Well to scale your business, you need inventory management software that can handle the work on your behalf and save time as well as trouble.
+Well, to scale your business, you need inventory management software that can handle the work on your behalf and save time and trouble.

-It can help to pulse on your inventory, letting you know when you need to add more items and when you don’t.
+It can help to track your inventory, letting you know when you need to add more items and when you don’t.

 So it saves from overstocked and understocked-like situations.